 One of the hallmarks of traditional style is symmetry.
 While rooms aren't always made up of perfect mirror images, they are usually very well-balanced, both in terms of furniture and architecture.
-Notice in this traditional living room by Cameron Mobley Interior Design that although the armchairs are completely different from one another, they consist of a similar visual weight, balancing each other out and maintaining the symmetry of the space.Continue to 3 of 23 below.
+Notice in this traditional living room by Cameron Mobley Interior Design that although the armchairs are completely different from one another, they consist of similar visual weight, balancing each other out and maintaining the symmetry of the space.Continue to 2 of 15 below.

 Stone Fireplace in a Living Room

 A giant stone fireplace is the perfect starting point for a comfortable, traditionally decorated living room.
 Since traditional rooms rely on balance and symmetry, having such a distinct focal point to arrange furniture around is ideal.
-Designer Kim Regas used muted neutrals, soft textiles and inviting furniture to create a feeling of relaxed elegance.Continue to 6 of 23 below.
+Designer Kim Regas used muted neutrals, soft textiles, and inviting furniture to create a feeling of relaxed elegance.Continue to 3 of 15 below.

 Yellow and Green Living Room

-One of the trademarks of traditional design is (what some people consider to be) fussy details.
-These details are represented in this room by Gray Walker Interiors by the ruffled decoration at the top of the window treatments and the fringe at the bottom of the arm chairs.
-When used in moderation these types of embellishments add just the right amount of ornamentation.
-When it comes to traditional rooms a little fuss never hurt anyone!Continue to 8 of 23 below.
+One of the trademarks of traditional design is fussy details like those represented in this living room by Gray Walker Interiors: ruffled decoration at the top of the window treatments and the fringe at the bottom of the armchairs.
+When used in moderation, these types of embellishments add just the right amount of ornamentation.
+When it comes to traditional rooms, a little fuss is something to celebrate.Continue to 5 of 15 below.

 Exposed Beams in a Living Room

-While it's normal to see a fair bit of color in traditional living rooms, an all neutral space like this one is more than acceptable.
-And while a lot of frills and details are also often found in traditional rooms, they are not mandatory.
-This room, designed by Markalunas Architecture Group, is more demure than most traditional spaces, but still fits in thanks to the architecture, materials, and symmetrical furniture arrangements.Continue to 10 of 23 below.
+While it's normal to see a fair bit of color in traditional living rooms, an all-neutral space like this one is more than acceptable.
+And while a lot of frills and details are also often found in traditional rooms, they're not mandatory.
+This room, designed by Markalunas Architecture Group, is more demure than most traditional spaces, but it still fits in thanks to the architecture, materials, and symmetrical furniture arrangements.Continue to 6 of 15 below.

 Light Blue Living Room

 Traditional style is often associated with grand spaces, but there's no reason why a smaller space can't be decorated in an elegant, traditional way.
-This room has very high ceilings but not a lot of floor space, so designer Amanda Carol substituted a coffee table for two stools, used large scale art to balance out the window, and incorporated tall millwork over the mantel to draw the eye upwards.
-The result is a somewhat small space that appears much grander than it really is.Continue to 11 of 23 below.
+This elegant room has very high ceilings but not a lot of floor space, so designer Amanda Carol substituted a coffee table for two stools, used large-scale art to balance out the window, and incorporated tall millwork over the mantel to draw the eye upwards.
+The result is a somewhat small space that appears much grander than it really is.Continue to 7 of 15 below.

 Print Chairs in a Living Room

-In traditional living rooms the pieces don't all need to match, but they should definitely relate to each other in terms of style, shape, and overall weight, like they do in this room designed by McGrath II.
-While an offbeat piece can certainly be incorporated as a contrast or statement piece, don't stray too far from the traditional baseline.
-While it's fun to experiment, if you're into really unexpected combinations, this probably isn't the style for you.Continue to 14 of 23 below.
+In traditional living rooms, the pieces don't all need to match, but they should definitely relate to each other in terms of style, shape, and overall weight like they do in this lovely room designed by McGrath II.
+While an offbeat piece can certainly be incorporated as contrast or a statement piece, don't stray too far from the traditional baseline.
+While it's fun to experiment, if you're into really unexpected combinations, this probably isn't the style for you.Continue to 8 of 15 below.

 Blue and White Glamour in a Living Room

-Although you occasionally see delicate arm chairs in traditional living rooms, the emphasis when it comes to seating is really on comfortable, sit-back-and-relax pieces.
-Traditional roll arm or William Birch sofas like the ones in this room from Villa Skovly are right at home, and more often than not they're loaded with throw pillows to up the comfort level.Continue to 15 of 23 below.
+Although you occasionally see delicate armchairs in traditional living rooms, the emphasis when it comes to seating is really on comfortable, sit-back-and-relax pieces.
+Traditional roll arm or William Birch sofas like the ones in this breathtaking room from Villa Skovly are right at home, and more often than not they're loaded with throw pillows to up the comfort level.Continue to 9 of 15 below.

 Seafoam Green Living Room

-Color is not uncommon in traditional living rooms, but as a general rule the colors are somewhat muted and don't make a show of themselves, as demonstrated in this room by Walish & Stambaugh.
+Color is not uncommon in traditional living rooms, but as a general rule, the colors are somewhat muted and don't make a show of themselves, as demonstrated in this green room by Walish & Stambaugh.
 This means no jewel tones, and certainly nothing overly bright or neon.
-Reds, blues, greens and yellows are right at home, as are every possible shade of white, taupe, beige and gray.Continue to 16 of 23 below.
+Reds, blues, greens, and yellows are right at home, as are every possible shade of white, taupe, beige and gray.Continue to 10 of 15 below.

 Bold Pattern in a Living Room

 While traditional rooms have a reputation for being calm and relaxing, they do like to have a little fun by way of patterns.
-Plaids, toiles, stripes, and florals are all perfectly at home—especially large scale versions of these patterns, as featured in this room from So Cal Contractors.
-Geometrics and animal prints can also be incorporated, but use them sparingly as they can throw off the vibe and take the style in a different direction.Continue to 17 of 23 below.
+Plaids, toiles, stripes, and florals are all perfectly at home—especially large-scale versions of these patterns, as featured in this blue living room from So Cal Contractors.
+Geometrics and animal prints can also be incorporated, but use them sparingly as they can throw off the vibe and take the style in a different direction.Continue to 11 of 15 below.

 High Ceiling Living Room

 Traditional rooms don't speak to any specific age group.
 A room like this one by Mosaic Architects could belong to a family or couple, young or old.
-There's a familiarity to it which is inherently comfortable, but it is definitely not old or dated.
-In fact, there's a freshness to this space thanks to the tightly upholstered furniture, iron lantern and architectural details which make it look very current.Continue to 18 of 23 below.
+There's a familiarity to it which is inherently comfortable, but it's definitely not old or dated.
+In fact, there's a freshness to this space thanks to the tightly upholstered furniture, iron lantern, and architectural details which make it look very current.Continue to 12 of 15 below.

 Built-in bookcases are an ideal storage solution for traditional living rooms.
-To make sure the look doesn't veer into contemporary territory, consider adding some decorative moulding around the perimeter, picture lights at the top, and be sure to use traditional hardware on cabinet doors.
-A simple design like this one courtesy of Nastasi Vail Design is ideal.Continue to 20 of 23 below.
+To make sure the look doesn't veer into a contemporary territory, consider adding some decorative molding around the perimeter, picture lights at the top, and be sure to use traditional hardware on cabinet doors.
+A simple design like this one courtesy of Nastasi Vail Design is ideal.Continue to 13 of 15 below.

 Shades of Blue in the Living Room

-Just because a room is traditional it doesn't mean it can't still have one or two modern pieces.
-A mid century modern sputnik chandelier is the perfect addition to this traditional living room from VV Design.
-It creates contrast and adds an element of urban cool to this elegant space.Continue to 21 of 23 below.
+Just because a room is traditional, it doesn't mean it can't still have one or two modern pieces.
+A mid-century modern sputnik chandelier is the perfect addition to this traditional living room from VV Design.
+It creates contrast and adds an element of urban cool to this elegant space.Continue to 14 of 15 below.

 Dramatic Window Treatments

-To really bring home the traditional style, make sure to include dramatic floor-to-ceiling window treatments like the ones in this room decorated by Salvesen Graham.
-They can be pleated or not, have valances or not, and use tiebacks or not - but make sure they go all the way from the floor to the ceiling in order to get the full effect.Continue to 23 of 23 below.
+To really bring home the traditional style, include dramatic floor-to-ceiling window treatments like the ones in this inspiring room decorated by Salvesen Graham.
+They can be pleated or not, have valances or not, and use tiebacks or not.
+However, make sure they go all the way from the floor to the ceiling in order to get the full effect.Continue to 15 of 15 below.